-These operations, especially sorts, are expensive under MPC, since they must remain control-flow agnostic.
-Conclave can minimize their use by moving them up through the DAG into cleartext processing.
+The above optimization only tracks redundant sorts; we can further improve it by moving sorts up through the DAG into cleartext processing.
 Sort operations can move across any order-preserving operator (such as a filter).
 If a sort reaches a relation in which the sort order column is public, Conclave can sort the rows in the clear.
 Likewise, if a sort reaches a relation owned by a single party, the party can perform the sort in the clear.
 While concat operations are not order-preserving, Conclave can still push the sort through the concat by inserting after it a merge operation.
 The merge takes several sorted relations and obliviously merges them, which is cheaper than obliviously sorting the entire data.

-As Conclave pushes sort operations up through the DAG, it can also eliminate redundant sorts.
+In future work, we plan to extend Conclave with these improvements.
 These transformations are another example of a key idea in Conclave: doing more work locally (e.g., redundantly sorting duplicate rows later eliminated) can yield lower execution times than doing reduced work under MPC.